mikee47/ConfigDB/README.rst

     If there are no other updates in progress then the update happens immediately and *completed* is *true*.
     Otherwise the update is queued and *false* is returned.
 The update will be executed when the store is released.

+During an update, applications can optionally call :cpp:func:`Updater::commit` to save changes at any time.
+Changes are only saved if the Store *dirty* flag is set.
+Calling :cpp:func:`Updater::clearDirty` will prevent auto-commit, provided further changes are not made.

 Floating-point numbers